agabor/docs/_includes/android/local-datastore.md

 # Local Datastore

-The Parse Android SDK provides a local datastore which can be used to store and retrieve `ParseObject`s, even when the network is unavailable.
+The MSG Android SDK provides a local datastore which can be used to store and retrieve `ParseObject`s, even when the network is unavailable.
 To enable this functionality, simply call `Parse.enableLocalDatastore()` before your call to `initialize`.

 ```java
 import com.parse.Parse;